 How’s an effortless gent like you supposed to dress well and stay cool?
 This, my friend, is one of those situations where you can have your cake and eat it too.

-In this guide, I’m going to lay out everything you need to know to dress sharp in men’s clothes for hot, humid weather — the best summer clothes for men, how they should fit, the ideal fabrics and colors — while staying as cool and sweat-free as possible.
+In this guide, I’m going to lay out everything you need to know about men’s summer fashion.
+We’ll cover how to dress sharp in hot, humid weather, the best summer clothes for men, how they should fit, the ideal fabrics and colors, and all while staying as cool and sweat-free as possible.

 The Best Summer Colors, Fabric, and Fit